esanchez8k/challenge03-javascript/README.md

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.

-Once a user enters the web application, they will be prompted with an introductory alert asking if they want to generate a password.Once they click "OK" they will be able to click the main red button in the middle of the page marked "Generate Password".

-Once clicked, multiple alters will prompt a series of questions determining their desired criteria for their password.
+Once a user enters the web application, they will be able to click the main red button in the middle of the page marked "Generate Password".
+Once clicked, multiple alerts will prompt a series of questions determining their desired criteria for their password.
 The user will be able to chose the following criteria: length, lowercase, uppercase, numeric, and special characters.
 The application only requires the user to have a length between 8-128 chacters and for at least one chacter type to be selected.
 All other criteria are optional.

 Once all the prompts have been correctly answered, a password is generated that matched the selected criteria and is displaed on the page.